 Sailing south, officially enter Antarctic waters by crossing the invisible biological boundary called the Antarctic Convergence.
 Encircling the continent, cold Antarctic waters meet and mix with the warmer waters of the Indian, Pacific, and Atlantic Oceans, creating the abundance of krill and marine life that attracts whales and seals to this part of the world.
 Expedition staff keep you posted when you cross this invisible, yet important line.

 This remote outpost was a popular stop for many historic Antarctic expeditions and was once a haven for hunting whales and elephant and fur seals.
 Today, South Georgia Island wildlife populations have rebounded, but see remnants of those old whaling stations and other abandoned outposts.

 One day you may see rookeries with a hundred thousand pairs of king penguins waddling on the beach.
 The next day visit another beach with thousands of fur or elephant seals with (non-native) reindeer grazing in the background.
-The grasses, mountains and beaches of South Georgia all play an important role in the breeding and survival of different species on the island - this fragile and symbiotic relationship is something that your expedition team will share with you during your time here.
+The grasses, mountains, and beaches of South Georgia all play an important role in the breeding and survival of different species on the island - this fragile and symbiotic relationship is something that your expedition team shares with you during your time here.

 Say goodbye to the king penguins, as your next destination is Antarctica!
 Your days at sea are filled with seminars from your Expedition Team, who prepare you for the wildlife greeting you upon your arrival.
 In between presentations, spend time chatting with your shipmates over a drink at the bar.
 If conditions allow, your team may attempt landfall on the South Orkney Islands, which are officially in Antarctica.